-^{}This program does not work with students who have undecided majors or are Visiting Students.
+The Integrated Studies program does not work if you have an undecided major or are a Visiting Student.

 The Integrated Studies program gives you a quick entry into the marketplace, even while you continue your studies.
 The courses in the skill areas provide experience that replicate real-world experiences as closely as possible.
 Your hands-on knowledge gives you a leg up in the employment arena.
 Because the program also focuses on continued education, you gain life-long skills that help your upward mobility.
 And the eternal truths you acquire in this distinctly LDS environment help you build your family and prepare you for leadership to your employer, the Church and your community.